Minimal orthonormal bases for pure quantum state estimation: Method

-If we count the canonical basis, the minimum number of bases needed to reconstruct arbitrary states in any dimension is $3$.
+If we account for the canonical basis, the minimum number of bases needed to reconstruct arbitrary states in any dimension is $3$.
 For every internal node in the tree, we have to solve a system of equations in the form of Eq.~\eqref{sist_eqs}.
 With three bases, there might be some cases where some of these systems have no unique solution.
 If this happens, the maximum number of solutions that are consistent with the measurements is $2^{\lceil{n/2}\rceil-1}$.
-The probability of this event is negligible when we choose the bases at random (see Appendix \ref{bad_states}).
-However, if the bases are known, a state could be generated such that the estimation protocol fails.
-In such a case, we can always measure a fourth base to add more independent equations to the estimation protocol.
+In Appendix \ref{bad_states}, we demonstrate that the probability of this event is negligible when we choose the bases at random.
+Despite this, if the bases are known, a state could be generated such that the estimation protocol fails.
+In Appendix \ref{sec:bases}, we show an example of this for dimension $d=4$, as well as the possible solutions of the estimation procedure.
+In such a case, we can always measure a fourth base to add more independent equations to the estimation protocol and obtain a unique estimator.